The Problem: Bluebirds and Tree Swallows may compete for nest boxes.

 food to their broods at another pair of boxes, and HERE to see inside the boxes.

 Does pairing boxes always work?
 No, of course not.
-But it is effective often enough
+But it is effective often enough that

 Remember that if you use pairing to reduce competition between bluebirds and

 swallows, bluebird spacing requirements still apply.
 Each pair of boxes should

 still be 300' or more from the next pair or the purpose of pairing is defeated.

 The moral is that people who manage for Tree Swallows and bluebirds need not be at

 most also realize it's not a tragedy if other native species occupy some of their boxes.

-They view these situations objectively as opportunities to enjoy another native species and to learn
+They view these situations as opportunities to enjoy another native species and to learn

 But aren't bluebirds in trouble?
 Don't they deserve special treatment?